Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 Grand and magnificent, Budapest is a jewel on the River Danube.
 The capital city is known for its impressive architecture, historical attractions, youthful atmosphere, and vibrant nightlife.
 As well as its long history and hearty goulash soups.

 When it comes to places to stay in Budapest, you’re never short of options.
-However, some neighborhoods are more ideally located than others.
-Here’s where I would recommend staying.
+However, some neighborhoods are more ideally located than others depending on your Budapest Itinerary.

 To the west of the River Danube is Várkerület.
-Otherwise known as the Budapest Castle District, this neighbourhood is famous for stunning landscapes, ornate palaces, the gorgeous Fisherman’s Bastion and Matthias Church, and impressive views from Castle Hill.
-With so much to explore, it’s the best district for those backpacking Budapest for a unique stay.
+Otherwise known as the Budapest Castle District, this neighborhood is famous for stunning landscapes and ornate palaces.
+It’s home to the gorgeous Fisherman’s Bastion and Matthias Church, and impressive views from Castle Hill.

-If you’re traveling on a budget, District VI is a popular area that provides wallet-friendly accommodation.
-Known as Terézváros, or the Palace District, it’s close enough to the best sights of Budapest that you won’t have to make any unnecessary sacrifices.
-One of the reasons I love this area is because many of the accommodation options are in old historical buildings, sometimes even a palace, so you get a really unique stay.
+If you’re travelling on a budget, District VI or Terézváros is a popular area that provides wallet-friendly accommodation.
+Known as the Palace District, it’s close enough to the best sights of Budapest that you won’t have to make any unnecessary sacrifices.
+Many of the places to stay here are in old historical buildings which is pretty damn cool.

 For the best nightlife, stay in District VII or Erzsébetváros.
-This area is full of the best bars, restaurants, and clubs in the area, it’s a great place to stay if you want to meet like-minded travelers.
-It’s also close to the Jewish quarter and is the ideal location for budget travelers wanting to see the ruin bars.
+This area is full of the best bars, restaurants, and clubs in the area.
+It’s a great place to stay if you want to meet travel buddies to explore the city with.
+It’s also close to the Jewish Quarter and is the ideal location for travellers wanting to check out the ruin bars.

 Józsefváros, also referred to as District VIII, is the coolest area to stay in Budapest.
-It’s an up-and-coming area of the city containing a combination of the old and ruined with contemporary and stylish shops, bars, and restaurants.
+It’s an up-and-coming area of the city.
+It has a combination of the old and ruined with contemporary and stylish shops, bars, and restaurants.

-Finally, District V (aka Belváros or Pest) is the downtown Budapest and the heart of the city.
-This neighbourhood is home to great restaurants, impressive architecture, and a number of key cultural and historic sights.
-It’s a great all-rounder and is within walking distance of many of the top sites in Budapest’s inner city, and my top recommendation for families visiting Budapest.
+Finally, District V (aka Belváros or Pest) is downtown Budapest and the heart of the city centre.
+This neighborhood is home to great restaurants, impressive architecture, and several key cultural and historic sights.
+It’s a great all-rounder and is within walking distance of many of the top sites in Budapest’s inner city.

 Whether you’re just visiting for the weekend or planning to stay for longer, there are a ton of great hotels in Budapest.
-Read on to learn more about the best five neighbourhoods in Budapest.
+So read on, reader!
+As I’m about to get into the good stuff.

-1. District I / Várkerület (Buda) – Where to Stay in Budapest for your a Unique Stay
+1. District I / Várkerület (Buda) – Where to Stay in Budapest for a Unique Stay

-Castle district is the place to stay if you’re interested in seeing the Fisherman’s Bastion, Mathias Church, stunning art galleries, and of course the amazing view of the city from the top of Castle Hill.
+Castle district is the place to stay if you’re interested in seeing the Fisherman’s Bastion and Mathias Church.
+It’s home to stunning art galleries and of course the amazing view of the city from the top of Castle Hill.

 Well connected to Pest via public transport, this district is the ideal base for those wanting a unique stay.
 Popular during the day but peaceful at night, this district is a relaxing oasis in the city.
 Enjoy the city’s top attractions, great restaurants, and panoramic views right on your doorstep.